 Chag Sameach from Israel!

-Arutz Sheva's Israel desk is stopping its round-the-clock news updates of IsraelNationalNews.com at this time in honor of the holiday of Sukkot.
-Jerusalem candle lighting time is 17:43 on Friday.
-Our North American desk will keep you informed until the 18:17 EDT candle lighting time in New York.
+Arutz Sheva's Israel desk is stopping its round-the-clock news updates of IsraelNationalNews.com at this time in honor of Shmini Atzeret and Simchat Torah.
+Jerusalem candle lighting time is 17:34 on Friday.
+Our North American desk will keep you informed until the 18:06 EDT candle lighting time in New York.

-The updates from Israel will resume Saturday night, following the conclusion of Sukkot at 18:57 in Jerusalem.
+The updates from Israel will resume Saturday night, following the conclusion of Shmini Atzeret and Simchat Torah at 18:49 in Jerusalem.

 Chag Sameach!